 Equity Non-Hedge funds are predominately long equities, although they have the ability to hedge with short sales of stocks and/or stock index options.
 These funds are commonly known as "stock-pickers."
 Some funds employ leverage to enhance returns.
 When market conditions warrant, managers may implement a hedge in the portfolio.
 Funds may also opportunistically short individual stocks.
 The important distinction between equity non-hedge funds and equity hedge funds is equity non-hedge funds do not always have a hedge in place.
 In addition to equities, some funds may have limited assets invested in other types of securities.

-- Total Return definition
+- Compound Annual Return definition

 - Program Fund Category definition

 - Hurdle Rate definition

 - Style Analysis definition